Mori fibre spaces for $3$-folds over imperfect fields: ACC

 \begin{proof} \emph{Step 1: Easy reductions}

 Since the statement is local at the generic fibre of $f$, we are free to shrink $Z$ as required.
 We may also replace $Z$ by the Stein factorisation of $f$ to assume that $f_*\sO_X=\sO_Z$.
 Denote the function field of $Z$ by $K$.
+Let $\xi$ be the generic point of $Z$, and $X_{\xi}$ the generic fibre of $f$, which is a projective variety of dimension $2$. $X_{\xi}$ is geometrically reduced by \autoref{lem:geom_reduced}.